axonivy-market/portal/Documentation/PortalDocumentation/source/customization/portal-home.rst

    </ui:composition>
 ..

-   .. tip:: This custom widget will show below the 3 default widget
+.. note:: This custom widget will show below the 3 default widget

 .. _customization-portal-home-advanced-usage-change-the-pages-title: